The Essential Guide For Your Restaurant Marketing Plan

 - Vendor Costs Increasing

-Five years later the owner of the local home and garden center will tell you that Wal-Mart has been the best thing that ever happened to his business.
+Five years later, the owner of the local home and garden center said Wal-Mart has been the best thing that ever happened to his business.
 His bottom line has never been better.

 Moral of the story: Not everything is as it seems.
 Threats can be opportunities.
 Weaknesses can be strengths.
 It depends on how you approach it.

 Armed with the information you get from your staff, talk to some of your business partners: suppliers, vendors, etc. Ask them the same questions – about your strengths, weaknesses, opportunities, and threats.
 Then get out of your comfort zone and talk to some trusted customers.
 Sit down with them, spring for a free meal perhaps, and ask them their perceptions on the same issues.

 From there, determine a brand and a marketing strategy.
 Who is your restaurant?
 Are you a hangout for young people?
 Are you a family restaurant?
 Is your bread and butter the office lunch crowd, or the dinner crowd?

 Once you know your position, you can determine a marketing budget and the tactics that will support your growth.
 This budget is not limited to traditional advertising – it can include special events, sponsorships, etc. The trick is to make sure that everything you do supports the strategy.